hdocmsu/hdocmsu.github.io/_projects/canon_1_dlr.md

   </iframe>
 </div>

-For example, achieving higher SNR typically requires longer scan times or reduced spatial resolution, both of which are undesirable in clinical practice.
+For example, achieving higher resolution typically requires longer scan times or reduced SNR, both of which are undesirable in clinical practice.
 Alternatively, higher field-strength scanners may be used to boost SNR, but these systems are more expensive and introduce additional challenges related to field inhomogeneity.

-Deep learning-based MRI reconstruction (MRI-DLR) has been shown to mitigate this long-standing trade-off triangle by enabling, to some extent, the acquisition of image quality **previously unattainable** due to constraints imposed by MRI physics.
+Deep learning-based MRI reconstruction (MRI-DLR) has been shown to alleviate this long-standing trade-off triangle by enabling, to some extent, the acquisition of image quality **previously unattainable** due to constraints imposed by MRI physics.
+As a results, MRI-DLR allows more flexibility in optimizing MRI protocols to meet clinical needs.

 #### High-field MRI image quality on lower field-strength systems